Bhaveshajani177/Angular/Angular/README.md

   ng generate component --spec=false mycomponentName
   ```

+### CoreModule:
+- Your CoreModule contains code that will be used to instantiate your app and load some core functionality.
+- The Core Module is a module we create to define common services.
+- The services defined in the Core Module are instantiated once.
+- This type of module is imported only from the main module, as it contains singleton services that any element in the application can use.
+We do not want to import it in each module, as this will create additional instances.

 ### Interpolation "{{}}":
 - Text interpolation lets you incorporate dynamic string values into your HTML templates.
 - Use interpolation to dynamically change what appears in an application view.